The entire “War on Drugs” in America, ineffective as it has been, is premised on the notion that those who sell drugs deserve the toughest penalties.

 The extent to which unfair prosecutions happen in cases involving possession with intent to distribute can’t be overstated.
 These are some of the most wildly unfair prosecutions in our state (as well as in the federal system), and those who stand accused have only one sufficient line of recourse: Hire an excellent lawyer.

-If you have been arrested on charges of possession with intent to distribute in Texas, you should contact the aggressive Dallas drug crime lawyers at The Oberheiden, P.C. right away.
+If you have been arrested on charges of possession with intent to distribute, you should contact the aggressive drug crime lawyers at The Oberheiden, P.C. right away.

 We understand these charges, and we also understand how a simple misunderstanding or a single mistake can suddenly spiral into a nightmare.
 Don’t be afraid.
 These charges are very serious, but you don’t have to face them alone.

-Possession with Intent to Distribute in Texas: What the State Must Prove
+Possession with Intent to Distribute: What the State Must Prove

-In any possession with intent to distribute case in Texas, the burden is on the state to prove each of the following elements beyond a reasonable doubt:
+In any possession with intent to distribute case, the burden is on the state to prove each of the following elements beyond a reasonable doubt:

 - You exercised custody, control, management, or care over the substance; and